sitespeedio/coach/README.md

 ## The structure of an advice

-Each advice needs to an [IIFE](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression) and return an object with the following structure:
+Each DOM advice needs to an [IIFE](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression) and return an object with the following structure:

 ```javascript
 return {